Welcome Features News Download Registration Support FAQ Wish list Links

 References:

-The IIF function is used in the following formulas in AFL on-line library:
+The IIf function is used in the following formulas in AFL on-line library: